HTTP Security Headers for Website

 Permissions-Policy

-This header defines what features or API in browser are allowed for use.
-This header is mainly used for privacy related reasons can be added in htaccess like this:
+This header defines which features or API in the browser are allowed for use.
+This header is mainly used for privacy related reasons and can be added in htaccess like this:

 Header set Permissions-Policy microphone=(), camera=(), geolocation=()